multiscale/muscle3/docs/source/fortran_api.rst

     process.

     :p LIBMUSCLE_Instance self: The object to check for reuse.
     :r reuse: Whether to enter the reuse loop another time.
     :rtype reuse: logical

-.. f:function:: LIBMUSCLE_Instance_reuse_instance(self, apply_overlay)

-    Checks whether to reuse this instance.

-    This method must be called at the beginning of the reuse loop, i.e. before the F_INIT operator, and its return value should decide whether to enter that loop again.

-    This version of this function lets you choose whether to apply the received settings overlay or to return it with the message.
-If you're going to use :f:func:`LIBMUSCLE_Instance_receive_with_settings` on your F_INIT ports, set
-    this to ``.false.``.
-If you don't know what that means, just call ``LIBMUSCLE_Instance_reuse_instance()`` with no arguments and all will be fine.
-If it turns out that you did need to specify ``.false.`` here, MUSCLE 3 will tell you in an error message, and you can add it.

-    :p LIBMUSCLE_Instance self: The object to check for reuse.
-    :p logical apply_overlay: Whether to apply the received settings overlay.
-    :r reuse: Whether to enter the reuse loop another time.
-    :rtype reuse: logical